Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 You can create new Brain assets by selecting `Assets -> Create -> ML-Agents -> Brain`.
 There are 3 types of Brains.
-The **Learning Brain** is a Brain that uses a trained neural network to take decisions.
+The **Learning Brain** is a Brain that uses a trained neural network to make decisions.
-When the `Control` box is checked in the Brains property under the **Broadcast Hub** in the Academy, the external process will be take over making decisions for the agents and ultimately generate a trained neural network.
+When the `Control` box is checked in the Brains property under the **Broadcast Hub** in the Academy, the external process will  take over decision making for the agents and ultimately generate a trained neural network.
 You can also use the **Learning Brain** with a pre-trained model.
-The **Heuristic** Brain allows you to hand-code the Agent's logic by extending the Decision class.
+The **Heuristic** Brain allows you to hand-code the Agent logic by extending the Decision class.
 Finally, the **Player** Brain lets you map keyboard commands to actions, which can be useful when testing your agents and environment.
 You can also implement your own type of Brain.